codam-coding-college/MLX42/README.md

 Just in case here's a [video](https://youtu.be/or1dAmUO8k0?t=494) showing you how this can be done.
 Conveniently this video also covers how you can link `glfw`.

 Of course its up to you to make sure that the code you write is portable.
-Things that exist on `Unix` don't necessarily exist no `Win32`.
+Things that exist on `Unix` don't necessarily exist on `Win32`.

 ## Download and build - MLX42